Orion-AI-Lab/orion-ai-lab.github.io/content/contact/index.md

   - block: contact
     content:
       title: Contact
+      text: Feel free to contact us for any questions regarding our science.
+We have open places for internships, bachelor/master theses, doctoral and postdoctoral research, please don’t hesitate to write us an email to introduce yourself!
       email: ipapoutsis@noa.gr
       address:
         street: School of Rural, Surveying and Geoinformatics Engineering, National Technical University of Athens